 Metro stops: Metro Center or Federal Triangle

 The White House has been home to every president except George Washington.
 The White House offers a limited number of tours to guests who request them through congressional offices.
 Tours are self-guided and are scheduled between 7:30 a.m. and late morning or early afternoon, three days a week.
 The tour includes a visit to the Green Room, the Gold Room, the Red Room, and the State Dining Room.
 Note: The tour does NOT include a visit to the West Wing or Oval Office.
 It is particularly difficult to acquire tickets to visit the White House, as these tickets are very popular and security reasons require significant advance notice.
-For the best tour opportunities, please request your tour dates 60 days in advance (six months for the White House).
+For the best tour opportunities, please request your tour dates three to four months in advance for the White House.

 The U.S. Supreme Court

 The U.S. Supreme Court offers guided tours when the Court is not convening, Monday through Friday, except Federal holidays.
 On days that the Court is not sitting, lectures are generally scheduled every hour on the half-hour beginning at 9:30 a.m. with a final lecture at 3:30 p.m.
 On Court days, the lecture schedule is adjusted depending on the length of the session.
 Courtroom Lectures are available only after Court adjourns for the day.
 Please check the current lecture schedule by calling (202) 479-3211.
 The daily schedule is also posted at the Information Desk on the Ground Floor.
 No tours are given during the month of August.

 Location: 14th & C Sts, SW